KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 previous command (i.e. `/dev/fb1`).

 Once you have saved that file, restart KlipperScreen and it should show up on your display.

+#### Screen is all white or blank

+Improperly installed screen, follow the manufacturer instructions on how to physically connect the screen and install the proper drivers.